Constanza-Oreste/Solar-System/README.md

 - An image slider (carousel) for the picture in the main section
 - More sections for moons, asteroids, and others
 - Change the design of the card for the sun
+- Add a night mode
+- Add a Spanish version